th2-net/th2-docs/content/docs/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 <notice info >

 If you are using minikube, create the directories inside it.
-To do so, first connect to the minikube filesystem with `minikube SSH`, then execute the `mkdir` command provided above.
+To do so, first connect to the minikube filesystem with `minikube ssh`, then execute the `mkdir` command provided above.

 ```shell
 minikube ssh